 Funny story, on the same bridge with not another person in sight, only but one girl also crossing the bridge by foot.
 As I pass her on her left, I glance back to see her face and suddenly realize...
 "Hey, that's my ex-girlfriend from highschool!"
 With all my might in trying to keep down my shallowness, instead of greeting her all I could think of was how old and ,um, bigger she looked.
 Certainly not the extreme hotness that I remember from way back when.
 She did not recognize me..
 I had a big helmet on and dark sunglasses.
 At least I hope she didn't recognize me..

-Huge crowds gathered at the Celtic Events on Granville street..
+Huge crowds gathered at the Celtic Events on Granville street..so the crowds dispersed

 and went to pray.